Criteria for entry in September 2023

 Families, who move into the Vale of Glamorgan, during the academic year, will be required to complete an ‘in year transfer’ form requesting admission to school.
 Copies of the form are available from St Richard Gwyn Catholic High School.

 Families may also wish to apply for a place at a different school for other reasons.
 If you are not moving house, you should talk to the school about the reasons for a change of school.
-There is a significant amount of research which shows that changing schools is disruptive and can have a negative impact on a student’s achievement.
+There is a significant amount of research that shows that changing schools is disruptive and can have a negative impact on a student’s achievement.
 There are many reasons for this.
 Therefore, it is important that careful consideration is given, particularly in the case of pupils in Years 10 and 11 who would have made their GCSE choices.
 The ‘in year transfer’ form would have to be completed for the transfer to be considered.